ekamperi/ekamperi.github.io/_posts/2020-12-26-tensorflow-trainable-probability-distributions.md

  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/trainable_distributions/gaussian.png" alt="Normally distributed data">
 </p>

 We now use a `tensorflow_probability.Normal` distribution, with trainable parameters for loc and scale.
 We do assign some random values to them, which will be updated during the training loop.
+The initial values we assign are purposely off, to test whether the gradient descent optimizer will converge.
+Also, notice how the two distributions (ground truth *vs.* predicted with random parameters) are misaligned.

 {% highlight python %}
 {% raw %}